 Heparin is a naturally occurring, negatively charged carbohydrate consisting of molecules with different lengths (unfractionated).
 It potentiates the activity of antithrombin (AT) III which inactivates thrombin and factor Xa based on the size of the heparin molecule.
 Fractionated, low molecular weight forms of heparin (ie, enoxaparin) are more selective for factor Xa inhibition.

-In the cardiothoracic ORs, large amounts of heparin (10,000 – 30,000 units, remember 1 mg = 100 units) are administered prior to cardiopulmonary bypass (CPB).
+In the cardiac ORs, large amounts of heparin (10,000 – 30,000 units, remember 1 mg = 100 units) are administered prior to cardiopulmonary bypass (CPB).
+Due to a disruption of angiotensin II endothelial signaling, hypotension may result after a large bolus.
 We measure heparin’s efficacy through activated clotting time (ACT) and heparin levels which also help determine how much reversal (protamine) to administer post-CPB.
 Heparin is arguably the most important medication in cardiac anesthesia.